penoonan/app/README.md

 ##NOTE: This library is not currently maintained.
-Feel free to create a fork!
+Probably don't use it.
+Feel free to fork!

 #Sketch